Varshith-Poojary/esp32-teachable-machine-led-websocket/README.md

 ### 5. Teachable Machine Model

-Make sure the `my_model/` directory contains `model.json` and `metadata.json` downloaded from Teachable Machine.
+Make sure the `my_model/` directory contains `model.json` and `metadata.json` downloaded from Teachable Machine after training the model.
 These files are necessary for your Teachable Machine model.

 ## Run the Project